saltstack/salt/doc/ref/topology.rst

 ZeroMQ PUB/SUB.
 This is done by allowing the minions to maintain a connection back to the Salt Master and then all connecions are informed to download the command data at once.
-The command data is kept extreamly small (usually less than 1K) so it is bnto a burden on the network.
+The command data is kept extreamly small (usually less than 1K) so it is not a burden on the network.

 Return
 ======